XPotential

 Who we are

 We, Exploding Potential Ltd (XPotential) (‘We’, ‘Us’), are committed to respecting and protecting your privacy.
 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
-For the purpose of the Data Protection Act 1998 (the Act), the data controller is Exploding Potential (XPotential) of 4-5 Market Square, Marlow, Buckinghamshire, SL7 3HH, United Kingdom.
+For the purpose of the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA 2018), the data controller is Exploding Potential (XPotential) of Great Limmers Farmhouse, Limmer Lane, High Wycombe, Buchinghamshire, HP12 4QR, United Kingdom.
 Our nominated representative for the purpose of the Act is Julie Hayward.

 Information we may collect from you